tycpu/tycpu.github.io/_posts/2025-05-21-el3-responsibilities.md

 ```

+<div style="margin:40px 0;"></div>

+---
 ### 🔸 Why PSCI & SMC Are Handled in EL3
+---

 PSCI (Power State Coordination Interface) is the official ARM interface for CPU power control.
-CPU control and power management are sensitive and must run in secure world.
+CPU control and power management are really sensitive tasks for operation,
+so it must be run in secure world.

 SMC (Secure Monitor Call) is used to request EL3 services from EL1/EL2.
 Example from Linux kernel: